 2. Collard Greens Stir-Fry

-Stir-frying is a quick and healthy way to prepare collard greens.
-Combine them with other colorful vegetables like bell peppers, carrots, and broccoli for added flavor and crunch.
+Collard greens are a healthy, quick-cooking green that can be stir-fried.
+Toss them with an assortment of other colorful veggies — like bell peppers, carrots and broccoli — for flavor and crunch.
 Here’s a quick method:

 - Chop collard greens into bite-sized pieces.